cloudify-cosmo/docs.getcloudify.org/content/working_with/manager/update-deployment.md

 The contents of the deployment update must be described in a [yaml blueprint file]({{< relref "developer/blueprints/_index.md" >}}), just as any with application in Cloudify.
 Using the example described in the introduction, the updated application blueprint would include a new database type, some new node templates of the new database type, and some new relationships that represent how these new nodes connect to the existing architecture.

 ## Using the Web UI to Update a Deployment
-If you are a Premium user you can update a deployment from the Cloudify Web interface.
+If you are a Premium user you can update a deployment from the Cloudify Cloudify Console.
 On the **Deployments** tab, open the deployment, and under execute workflow select **update**.
 Provide the new blueprint, leading yaml file, and whether to run `install`/`uninstall` or your custom workflow.
 The operation is then performed and reflected in the topology view, nodes, etc.

 ## Using the CLI to Update a Deployment
 You can update your deployment using the CLI.
 Updating a deployment via the CLI is similar to uploading a blueprint or creating a deployment.
 You require a blueprint file that describes your deployment update.
 The blueprint can be uploaded directly by supplying a local file path, or it can be uploaded as an archive.